How to Work Effectively and Efficiently: 14 Work Strategies

 1. Reduce the number of meetings you’re in

 According to the Harvard Business Review, meetings often are run badly and take up too much time.
-The article shares that executives spend nearly 23 hours weekly in meetings, up from less than 10 hours in the 1960s.
-Reducing meetings will help you work more efficiently.
+Executives spend nearly 23 hours in meetings, up from <10 hours in the 1960s.

-Note that meetings do not need to disappear all together.
-Instead, follow our virtual meetings best practices and make sure to communicate efficiently and document enough information so your team does not depend on lengthy meetings to be informed on what to do.
+Note that meetings do not need to disappear altogether.
+Instead, follow our virtual meetings best practices and make sure to communicate efficiently while documenting enough information so your team does not depend on lengthy meetings to be informed on what to do.

 2. Set up a working routine

-While flexible work grants you the freedom to work at your chosen times, having a set routine helps you assures you make an efficient use of your time.
-According to Forbes, implementing a structure to your day gives you a sense of control and helps improve productivity.
+Having a set routine helps you make efficient use of your time.
+Implementing structure to your day gives you a sense of control and helps improve productivity.

-It’s important that your team allows for flexible and asynchronous work in order for this to succeed.
-If a company is strict on working hours or locations, it’s likely that some people might feel left out, which will hurt their efficiency to complete work in the long run.
+It’s important that your team understands the value of flexible and asynchronous work in order for this to succeed.
+If a company is strict on working hours or locations, it’s likely that some people get left out, which will hurt their efficiency in the long run.

 Figuring out when, where and how your are most productive helps with getting the most done in the least amount of time.
-It’s also important that you stick with the activities, it is said that it will take on average 66 days for an activity to become a habit.
+It’s also important that you stick to your newly found routine.
+After all, it takes on average 66 days for a new change in behavior to become a habit.

-If you’re able to keep up with a schedule and workflow that mazimizes for your when, where and how for that timeframe, you’ll know you’ve been successful at building a working routine.
+If you’re able to keep up with a schedule and workflow that maximizes for your when, where and how, you’ll know you’ve been successful at building a working routine.

 3. Stick to your deadlines